- Emergency Shutdown

 n2/n1 = 0.006/(0.006+0.09)=0.063

-which is about ten times higher than in case of an infinite negative reactivity insertion.
+which is about ten times higher than in the case of an infinite negative reactivity insertion.

-The neutron flux then continues to fall according to stable period.
-The first root of reactivity equation occurs at s0 = – λ1, the decay constant of the long-lived precursors group.
+The neutron flux then continues to fall according to the stable period.
+The first root of the reactivity equation occurs at s0 = – λ1, the decay constant of the long-lived precursor group.
 The shortest negative stable period is then e = – 1/λ1 = -80s.
 The neutron flux cannot be reduced more rapidly than this period.
-On the other hand, the prompt drop causes an immediate drop to about 6% of rated power and within few tens of seconds the thermal power which originates from nuclear fission is below the thermal power which originates from decay heat.
+On the other hand, the prompt drop causes an immediate drop to about 6% of rated power.
+Within a few tens of seconds, the thermal power that originates from nuclear fission is below the thermal power that originates from decay heat.

-There is an exception to this behavior and it is a SCRAM of heavy water reactor.
-In a heavy water reactor, the photoneutron source is extremely large after shutdown due to the amount of deuterium in the moderator and the large number of high energy gammas from short-lived fission product decay.
+There is an exception to this behavior, and it is a SCRAM of a heavy water reactor.
+In a heavy water reactor, the photoneutron source is extremely large after shutdown due to the amount of deuterium in the moderator and many high energy gammas from short-lived fission product decay.
 This high gamma flux from short-lived fission products will decrease rapidly after shutdown.
-The photoneutron source is large enough to have a significant impact on neutron population immediately after shutdown.
-The photoneutron source has the result of flux levels decreasing more slowly so that a heavy water reactor will have a significantly larger negative reactor period after a shutdown.
+The photoneutron source is large enough to significantly impact the neutron population immediately after shutdown.
+The photoneutron source results in flux levels decreasing more slowly so that a heavy water reactor will have a significantly larger negative reactor period after a shutdown.

 SCRAM from Hot Full Power – Dynamics

-During further power increase from about 1% up to 100% of rated power, the temperature reactivity effects play very important role.
-As the neutron population increases, the fuel and the moderator increase its temperature, which results in decrease in reactivity of the reactor (almost all reactors are designed to have the temperature coefficients negative).
+The temperature reactivity effects play a very important role during further power increase from about 1% up to 100% of rated power.
+As the neutron population increases, the fuel and the moderator increase their temperature, which results in a decrease in reactivity of the reactor (almost all reactors are designed to have the temperature coefficients negative).
 The total amount of feedback reactivity that must be offset by control rod withdrawal or boron dilution during the power increase is known as the power defect.
-The power defects for PWRs, graphite-moderated reactors, and sodium-cooled fast reactors are:
+The power defects for PWRs, graphite-moderated reactors and sodium-cooled fast reactors are:

 - about 2500pcm for PWRs,